CaosMaker96/Bambulab-P1S-Custom-Start-and-End-GCode/README.md

  - Change that if bed mesh is not valid, and "do bed calibration" is checked in the slicer, the printer will do the bed mesh twice.
  - Implement wiping on the A1 wiper
  - When probing the bed to check the mesh, use 5 different random points to check deformation.
+ - Make a new code also for pause and stop

 ## Contributors and credits
 Special thanks to reddit user u/tasty_beverage with cleaning the code and removing more junk<br>